agui2393/HoneyDrew/README.md

     - The navigation bar is responsive:

-    * On tablets and phone: navigation bar is implemented in a hamburguer on the left side.
+    * On tablets and phone: navigation bar turns into a hamburger menu.